ComicStrip/podcasting-2.0-UML-diagrams/README.md

 2) at the bottom click on "online demo server"

-3) copy and paste source code of given *.plantuml file
+3) copy and paste source code of given *.plantuml file (but only lines starting with @staruml and ending @enduml)

 4) click on PNG or SVG to obtain image